Community

 For clinicians, community-connected patients demonstrate markedly better outcomes.
 Patients with strong emotional support adjust better, maintain more positive outlooks, and report significantly higher quality of life.
 This translates to improved treatment compliance, reduced hospital readmissions, and more effective use of healthcare resources.
 Clinicians recognize that psychosocial interventions focused on community connection are not ancillary to treatment—they are essential components of comprehensive care.

+III.
 Patient Community Benefits

 For patients, community serves as an invaluable resource in mitigating the emotional and psychological fallout of a disease diagnosis.
 Friends, family, and peer support networks provide understanding that clinical care alone cannot deliver.